diloper/Train-and-Deploy-YOLO-Models/examples/picamera/README.md

-# Run YOLO detection on Raspberry Pi using a Picamera
+# Run YOLO Detection on Raspberry Pi using a Picamera

-Using a Picamera with YOLO is a little different than a standard USB camera because we have to use the Picamera2-Python library to read from the Picamera.
+On the Raspberry Pi, using a Picamera with YOLO is a little different than a standard USB camera because we have to use the Picamera2-Python library to read from the Picamera.
 Unfortunately, Picamera2-Python can't be easily installed in a virtual environment.
 Instead, we have to install the Ultralytics and OpenCV libraries in the native Python environment.
 This is fine but it's also a little scary because it can cause version conflicts with existing Python libraries.

 **So, it is highly recommended to start with a fresh install of the latest version of 64-bit Raspberry Pi OS if you are using the Picamera with YOLO!**